tjaskula/Blog/README.md

 ## What this blog is about ?

+F# and functional programming is the topic I'm interested in and passionate about at the moment.
-Software architecture, software craftsmanship, functional languages and mostly F# are topics dear to my heart.
+However, software architecture, software craftsmanship, Domain Driven Design are also topics dear to my heart.
 I don't restrict myself to talk only about these but will pick up topics that are of interest to me :)

 ## Contributions